Facebook, Amazon, Google, Netflix, Apple

-Investor’s Negative Outlook on FAANGs
+Investor’s Positive Outlook on FAANGs

 Betting against Amazon, given the shift to online shopping and cloud computing is probably not wise.

 Google – Alphabet

 If the monopoly type companies under perform, the talk about anti-monopoly action might die down.
 However, these companies have plenty of threats during a highly volatile, transitionary economy.
-Take a look at Longforecast’s Google outlook for 2019.
+Take a look at Longforecast’s Google outlook for 2021.

 * the above post includes opinions of the author and do not connote recommendations of any kind regarding stocks to invest in.
 The material is provided as information only.